pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 * Metadata Storage:  As with policy enforcement, the previous scan framework handled submissions of the scan results to the Metadata store, which increased the complexity users had to understand to build new integrations.
 With the new app-scanning framework, the scan results are submitted as a CycloneDX formated artifact to your OCI compatable container registry.
 In the future, these results will be pulled from the container registry and pushed to the metadata repository for consumption from components such as the Security Analysis GUI and Workload Visualizations.

+* Source Scans: Initially, only Grype image scan is packaged with the app-scanning component.
+Source scans will be added at a later date.

 * Scan Engine Support: Initially, only Grype image scan is packaged with the app-scanning component.
 Others will be added at a later date.
 However, it is possible to add additional scan engines by defining CRD's as noted below.

-* Cloud based authentication:  Credential helpers have not yet been added to the Tekton pipeline templates and therefore, cloud based credentials such as AWS IAM Roles are not supported.
-This will be added in future release.

 ## Installing App Scanning in a cluster

-### <a id='scst-policy-prereqs'></a> Prerequisites
+### <a id='scst-app-scanning-prereqs'></a> Prerequisites

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.md).
 - Install the [Tekton component](../tekton/install-tekton.hbs.md)

-### <a id='install-scst-policy'></a> Install
+### <a id='install-scst-app-scanning'></a> Install

 To install Supply Chain Security Tools - App Scanning